Expression, Isolation, and Purification of Soluble and Insoluble Biotinylated Proteins for Nerve Tissue Regeneration

 JOURNAL OF VISUALIZED EXPERIMENTS

 McCormick, Aleesha M.; Natalie, Jarmisik A.; Endrizzi, Elizabeth J.; and Leipzig, Nic D., "Expression, Isolation, and Purification of Soluble and Insoluble Biotinylated Proteins for Nerve Tissue Regeneration" (2014).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 593.